FlavScents AInsights Entry for Dextro-Limonene (CAS: 5989-27-5)

 - Molecular Weight: 136.24 g/mol

 Dextro-limonene is a monocyclic monoterpene with a characteristic citrus odor.
-Its structure includes a cyclohexene ring with an isopropenyl group, contributing to its high volatility and distinctive scent.
-The presence of the chiral center at the isopropenyl group is crucial for its sensory properties, distinguishing it from its enantiomer, levo-limonene.
+Its structure consists of a cyclohexene ring with a methyl and an isopropenyl group, contributing to its distinctive scent profile.
+The presence of the isopropenyl group is crucial for its odor characteristics, providing a fresh, zesty citrus note.

 Citation hooks: FlavScents; PubChem; FEMA